Is speech-language therapy right for my child? Ask yourself these questions.

 - Learn to use effective strategies that allow them to navigate school and social situations

-Long on Language provides school-age children with the communication foundation they need to reach their full potential in school, at home, and eventually in the workplace.
+Long on Language provides school-age children with speech-language therapy that builds a strong communication foundation needed to fulfill their true potential in school, at home, and eventually in the workplace.

 Some of the areas addressed by speech-language therapy include, but are not limited to:

 - Auditory comprehension